-Issue Comment/ Possible Action There is a shortage of parking for local business premises added to which the pub car park runs out of space sometimes when it is used by non- customers.
+Issue Comment/ Possible Action business car park a shortage of parking for local premises added to which the pub runs out of space sometimes s used by non-customers.
 Use Planning Gain to ensure parking is incorporated in new developments.
 When plans are passed for new building ensure that there is adequate parking.